-Such behavior is just one symptom of the absolute contempt and indifference with which Nigeria’s rapacious ruling elites have treated their own population for decades.
-We are talking about what should be one of the richest countries in Africa, yet 40 percent of Nigerians are illiterate, and more than 100 million people, 61 percent of the population live on $1 a day.
+Such behavior is just one symptom of the contempt and indifference with which Nigeria’s rapacious ruling elites have treated their own population for decades.
+Nigeria should be one of the richest countries in Africa, yet 40 percent of Nigerians are illiterate, and more than 100 million people, 61 percent of the population live on $1 a day.

-Nigeria’s poverty is particularly extreme in the northeast provinces, where 72 percent of the population lives in poverty, compared with 27 percent in the south and 35 percent in the Niger Delta.
+Nigeria’s poverty is particularly extreme in the northeast provinces – the heartland of the Boko Haram insurgency – where 72 percent of the population lives in poverty, compared with 27 percent in the south and 35 percent in the Niger Delta.

-These aspects of the conflict have been largely ignored during the explosion of hashtagactivist fervour, and received no attention at all during the World Economic Forum in Abuja last week, whose delegates were praised by President Goodluck Jonathan for their ‘moral support in the fight against terror.’
+Like many radical Islamist movements in other parts of the world, Boko Haram flourished in areas that were more or less abandoned by the state – and struck a chord amongst marginalized people who no one else had even tried to reach.
+These aspects of the conflict have been largely ignored during the explosion of hashtagactivist fervour, and received no attention at all during the World Economic Forum in Abuja last week, whose delegates were praised by President Goodluck Jonathan for their “moral support in the fight against terror.”